Jacqueline-Esbri/Credit_Risk_Analysis/README.md

 - Balance accuracy score - 93%
 - Precision scores <> high-risk 0.07 <> low-risk 1.00
 - Recall scores <> high-risk 0.91 <> low-risk 0.94
-- Macro avg 52% for precision & 79% for recall
-- Avg/Total 99% for precision & 94% for recall
+- Avg/Total 99% for precision & 94% for recall (sensitivity)
 - **False Positives decrease even lower, and True Negatives increase slightly**

 ## Summary

-The results indicate that, in this case, the Easy AdaBoost Classifier is the most effective model with a 93% balance accuracy; meaning, it detects 93% of all high-risk credit.
+The results indicate that, in this case, the Easy AdaBoost Classifier is the most effective model with a 93% balance accuracy score test (model's performance).

 The average/total sensitivity is 94%.
 Sensitivity is more important than precision in order to detect fraudulent credit card risk results.
 False positives can be ruled out by contacting applicants directly to evaluate discrepancies.
 This model also shows that it is well balanced between sensitivity and precision, due to high yield F1 score (avg/total 97%).